What Is a Multi-Cloud Strategy?

 Multi-cloud isn’t a set-it-and-forget-it solution.
 It requires intentional planning, hands-on expertise, and the right tooling.
 When done right, the challenges can be controlled – and the benefits fully realized.

-What Are the Key Components of a Strong Multi-Cloud Strategy?
+What Are the Core Components of a Successful Multi-Cloud Strategy?

 While the benefits of multi-cloud are clear, achieving them isn’t automatic.
 As many Malaysian businesses have learned, the real challenge lies in designing a strategy that’s not only technically sound but also aligned with business goals, compliance needs, and internal capabilities.